wojo1286/mtg-deck-analyzer/chatgpt_roadmap.md

 When a browser/context fails, close and recreate it safely.

+✅ Switch EDHREC scraping backend to the legacy-style JSON + deckpreview flow with the defensive parse_table logic and per-deck skip-on-error handling.

  Support multi-page EDHREC deck metadata scraping:

 Iterate p=1,2,3... with page_size=100 until max_decks or no more rows.